-Informal Stage
+Informal stage

-Step 1 - Speaking with the Teacher concerned
+Step 1 - Speaking with the homeroom teacher concerned

-In the first instance a complaint should normally be raised verbally with the teacher concerned (whether that be a classroom teacher, homeroom teacher, Vice-Principal or Principal), so that s/he may have an opportunity to address the issue(s).
-Please observe the school's existing protocols for arranging and conducting such meetings and follow the school's policy with respect to access to members of teaching staff.
+In the first instance a complaint should normally be raised verbally with the homeroom teacher of the grade concerned, so that they may have an opportunity to address the issue(s).
+Please observe the school's existing protocols for arranging and conducting such meetings and follow the school's policy with respect to accessing the members of the teaching staff.

 This approach will not prevent you from choosing to enter the formal process at a later stage, if you believe that to be an appropriate course of action.
-If the complaint does not relate to a teacher in the school, it should be referred to the Principal.
+If the complaint does not relate to a teacher in the school, it should be referred to the school directors.

-Step 2 - Contact the Principal
+Step 2 - Contact the principals or vice directors

-If your complaint remains unresolved following Step 1 you should arrange a meeting with the Principal to discuss the issue(s).
-In advance of this meeting you should inform the Principal in writing, of the nature of your complaint so that s/he may be in a position to resolve the problem without further delay.
-In some circumstances the Principal may not be able to deal effectively with your complaint immediately and they may require some time to investigate and prepare a response.
+If your complaint remains unresolved following Step 1 you should arrange a meeting with the school principals or vice-directors to discuss the issue(s).
+In advance of this meeting, you should inform the principals or vice-directors in writing, of the nature of your complaint so that they may be in a position to resolve the problem without further delay.
+In some circumstances the principals or vice-directors may not be able to deal effectively with your complaint immediately and they may require some time to investigate and prepare a response.
 If further time is required, you will be informed of the timescale and the likely date by which a response will be issued.

-Step 3 - Director
+Step 3 - School directors

-If your complaint remains unresolved following step 1 or step 2 you should write to the Director and if the problem still cannot be resolved, then the director will start proceedings for a formal complaint.
+If your complaint remains unresolved following step 1 or step 2 you should write to the school directors and if the problem still cannot be resolved, then the school directors will start proceedings for a formal complaint.